bevyengine/rfcs/rfcs/45-stageless.md

   - Run that task.
   - Release the "lock" when the task completes.

-Each condition is evaluated at most once during a single schedule pass.
+Each condition is evaluated at most once.
-As these functions are likely to be simple tests and we don't spawn tasks for them, we avoid locking other systems out of the data they access.
+Since most of these functions are probably simple tests, we don't spawn tasks for them, which avoids locking other systems out of the data they access.
 Likewise, we don't spawn tasks for systems that get skipped.
 This lightweight approach minimizes task overhead.

 ### States